julz0815/ADO-Veracode-Pipeline-Scan-Plugin/readme.md

 ```

 Also make sure you don't run the pipeline again when the baseline file is pushed to your branch.
 Otherwise you will start to run a loop
-The yml part for that may looks like this:
+The yml part for that may looks like the following yml example.
+For the exclude use the filename you specify as your baseline file on the above configuration.
 Example
 ```
 trigger: